rails/rails/guides/source/action_mailer_basics.md

-* Pass the file name and content and Action Mailer and the [Mail gem](https://github.com/mikel/mail) will automatically guess the mime_type, set the encoding and create the attachment.
+* Pass the file name and content and Action Mailer and the [Mail gem](https://github.com/mikel/mail) will automatically guess the mime_type, set the encoding, and create the attachment.

     ```ruby
     attachments['filename.jpg'] = File.read('/path/to/filename.jpg')